berrym/lusush/docs/lle_implementation/tracking/KNOWN_ISSUES.md

 **Description**:
 When the same command exists in multiple categories (e.g., builtin `echo` vs external `/usr/bin/echo`, or alias `ls` vs external `ls`), the completion system currently deduplicates based on text only, not considering the type/category.
 This means only one entry appears in the menu, and users cannot disambiguate which version to execute.

+**ACTUAL OBSERVATION** (Session 23 Part 3 - 2025-11-22):
+Testing shows `echo` appears ONLY in the "builtin command" section, NOT in "external command" section at all.
+This suggests the deduplication is working as designed, but external commands that shadow builtins are being removed from the external category.
+User cannot see or select `/usr/bin/echo` from completion menu.

 **Example Scenarios**:
 1. **Builtin vs External**:
    - Builtin `echo`